swaptacular/swpt_accounts/protocol.rst

 .. [#dismissed-records] Note that `FinalizedTransfer`_ messages are emitted for dismissed transfers as well.
-Therefore, the most straightforward policy is to delete CR records for both committed and dismissed transfers in the same way.
+Therefore, the most straightforward policy is to delete CR records for both committed and dismissed transfers the same way.

 Received `PreparedTransfer`_ message